jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 **Decommissioning obligations for petroleum infrastructure**

-### 89J Obligations of permit holders, transferors, and transferees: decommissioning of petroleum infrastructure
+### 89J Obligations of permit holders: decommissioning of petroleum infrastructure
 (1) A person who holds or will hold a permit at the time the obligation to decommission is required to be completed must carry out, and meet the costs of, the decommissioning of all petroleum infrastructure—
   (a) put in place or used for the purposes of carrying out, or otherwise related to, activities authorised by the current permit (whenever granted), and all relevant older petroleum infrastructure; and
   (b) in a case where only part of the permit area is to be relinquished or surrendered, located in the area of the permit that is to be relinquished or surrendered, and all relevant older petroleum infrastructure.
-(2) A person with a participating interest in a permit (whenever granted) who transfers all or any part of their participating interest in the permit on or after commencement, but before decommissioning is completed, must meet the costs of decommissioning all petroleum infrastructure—
-  (a) that is—
-    (i) put in place or used for the purposes of carrying out, or otherwise related to, activities authorised by the current permit:
-    (ii) relevant older petroleum infrastructure; and (b) that is in place when consent to the transfer is given under section 41.
-(3) Subsection (2) does not apply in respect of all or any part of a participating interest in a permit that is transferred to the Minister.
-(4) A transfer of a participating interest in a permit is effective on and after the date of the Minister’s consent to that transfer under section 41.
-(5) Subsections (1), (2), and (4) are subject to sections 89L and 89M.
+(2)
+(3)
+(4)
+(5)

-### 89K Obligations of licence holders, transferors, and transferees: decommissioning of petroleum infrastructure
+### 89K Obligations of licence holders: decommissioning of petroleum infrastructure
 (1) A person who holds or will hold a licence at the time the obligation to decommission is required to be completed must carry out, and meet the costs of, the decommissioning of all petroleum infrastructure—
   (a) put in place or used for the purpose of carrying out, or otherwise related to, activities authorised by the current licence (whenever granted), and all relevant older petroleum infrastructure; and
   (b) in a case where only part of the licence area is to be surrendered, located in the area of the licence that is to be surrendered, and all relevant older petroleum infrastructure.
-(2) A licence holder or any person with a participating interest in a licence who transfers the licence, or all or any part of their participating interest in the licence, on or after commencement but before decommissioning is completed must meet the costs of decommissioning all petroleum infrastructure—
-  (a) that is—
-    (i) put in place or used for the purposes of carrying out, or otherwise related to, activities authorised by the licence:
-    (ii) relevant older petroleum infrastructure; and (b) that is in place when consent to the transfer is given under the Petroleum Act 1937 (as preserved by clause 12(1)﻿(a) of Schedule 1 of this Act).
-(3) Subsection (2) does not apply in respect of a licence, or all or any part of a participating interest in a licence, that is transferred to the Minister.
-(4) A transfer of a licence or a participating interest in a licence is effective on settlement of the agreement to transfer the licence or the interest in the licence.
-(5) Subsections (1), (2), and (4) are subject to sections 89L and 89M.
+(2)
+(3)
+(4)
+(5)

-### 89L Further obligations on transferors and transferees and Minister
+### 89L Further obligations on transferees and Minister
 (1) This section applies to—
-  (a) a person (person A) who, on or after commencement, intends to transfer a licence or all or any part of a participating interest in a permit or a licence; and
+  (a)
   (b) a person (person B) who intends to acquire, on or after commencement from person A, a licence or all or any part of a participating interest in a permit or licence; and
   (c) the Minister.
-(2) Person A continues (to the extent provided in section 89M) to be liable for meeting the costs of decommissioning any petroleum infrastructure—
-  (a) that is—
-    (i) put in place or used for the purpose of carrying out, or otherwise related to, activities authorised by the permit or licence:
-    (ii) relevant older petroleum infrastructure; and (b) that is in place when consent to the transfer is given under section 41 of this Act or under the Petroleum Act 1937 (as preserved by clause 12(1)﻿(a) of Schedule 1 of this Act), as the case requires.
+(2)
-(3) The Minister, before consenting to the transfer of a licence or a participating interest in a permit or licence, must be satisfied that person B has, in accordance with the directions of the Minister,—
+(3) The Minister must, when considering whether to consent to the transfer of a licence or participating interest in a permit or a licence to person B, and before consenting to the transfer, be satisfied that an acceptable financial security arrangement (whether existing, altered, or new) is or will be in place within the time specified by the Minister and will be maintained for a time specified by the Minister if the Minister consents to the transfer.
-  (a) entered into a financial security (with all the other persons with a participating interest in the licence or permit) that a permit holder or licence holder is required to obtain and maintain in accordance with sections 89ZL to 89ZR and within the time specified by the Minister; or
-  (b) become a party to an existing financial security (entered into by all the other persons with a participating interest in the licence or permit) that was entered into previously in accordance with those sections, and within the time specified by the Minister.
+(3A) The Minister may adopt any process the Minister considers appropriate for the purpose of carrying out their duties under subsection (3).
-(4) A financial security referred to in subsection (3) may also be designed and operate to satisfy the requirements of section 89T(3).
+(4) An acceptable financial security arrangement referred to in subsection (3) may also be designed and operate to satisfy the requirements of section 89T(3).
-(5) If person B fails to comply with subsection (3),— (a) to the extent provided in section 89M, person A continues to be liable to meet the costs incurred in meeting the decommissioning obligations under this subpart in relation to the licence or participating interest in the licence or permit; and
-  (b) person A must be treated as continuing to be the holder of the licence or the participating interest in the permit or licence that was the subject of the transfer.
+(5)

 ### 89M Extent of liability of former permit and licence holders under sections 89J(2) and 89K(2)
-(1) One or more persons who are liable to meet the costs of decommissioning under section 89J(2) or 89K(2) are only liable to meet those costs if, or to the extent that, those costs are not met by the persons referred to in section 89J(1) or 89K(1).
-(2) Persons who are liable to meet the costs of decommissioning that are not met by the persons referred to in section 89J(1) or 89K(1) are liable, in the following order of priority, to meet those costs:
-  (a) the former licence or permit holder or person with a participating interest in a licence or permit (person B) who most recently transferred their licence or participating interest in the licence or permit to a person (person A) who is the current licence holder or a current holder of a participating interest in the permit or licence (as the case requires):
-  (b) if there are still any unpaid decommissioning costs, the person (person C) who most recently after person B transferred the licence or a participating interest in the licence or permit to another person (as the case requires):
-  (c) if there are still any unpaid decommissioning costs, the person (person D) who most recently after person C transferred the licence or a participating interest in the licence or permit to another person (as the case requires):
-  (d) if there are still any unpaid decommissioning costs, the person (person E) who most recently after person D transferred the licence or a participating interest in the licence or permit to another person (as the case requires):
-  (e) if there are still unpaid decommissioning costs, and there are still earlier former licence holders or former holders of a participating interest in a permit or licence, then those persons are liable, in an order of priority consistent with the formula in paragraphs (a) to (d), for the unpaid decommissioning costs.
+[Repealed]

-### 89N When decommissioning obligations of persons under section 89J, 89K, or 89L arise
+### 89N When decommissioning obligations of persons under section 89J or 89K arise
-(1) Any person liable to carry out, or meet the costs of, decommissioning petroleum infrastructure, or both, under section 89J, 89K, or 89L, must carry out their obligations before the earliest of the following:
+(1) Any person liable to carry out, or meet the costs of, decommissioning petroleum infrastructure, or both, under section 89J or 89K, must carry out their obligations before the earliest of the following:
   (a) in a case where production permanently ceases in the area of the current permit or licence before the permit or licence expires,—
     (i) by a date or dates agreed with the Minister for the completion of the decommissioning and the completion of earlier milestones in the decommissioning process; or
     (ii) if there is no such agreed date or dates, by a date that is 2 years before the expiry of the current licence or permit, by a date or dates specified by the Minister by notice in writing to the person: